Investors buying Ghana’s Eurobond despite rising debts – EU Ambassador

 “The problem is how the market perceives Ghana’s debt,” she said, adding that “A few years ago, the International Monetary Fund was saying that Ghana is closed to the level of debt distress.

 “The European Union, we are not lender, as an institution.
-Our member are creditors of Ghana and so this is not sometime that I can say it worries me.
+Our member are creditors of Ghana and so this is not something that I can say it worries me.

 “When we do cooperation with the government we give grants.
 On the hand when we do give budgetary support to the government even if it is a grant like what we gave last year, 86.5million to help the government to fight against the consequences of the Covid, we look that the public financial management is solid.”